 One to few personalization allows you to spend a little bit more time crafting your message with the information you have about this group of people.
 This level of personalization should be reserved for your total addressable market who are lower in the funnel or your target accounts who should be given a more VIP experience from the start.

-One to one experiences can be highly tailored emails, social media messages, direct mail, or even events for a specific account.
-Last year at YOUniverse 2020, Elle Woulfe detailed the measures her team at InVision go through to create personal, one to one experiences for their top tier accounts.
+One-to-one experiences can be highly tailored emails, social media messages, direct mail, or even events for a specific account.
+Last year at YOUniverse 2020, Elle Woulfe detailed the measures her team at InVision to create personal, one-to-one experiences for their top-tier accounts.